-- Manhattan Transfer did this with the Twilight Zone theme.
+- Manhattan Transfer did this with the theme from The Twilight Zone (1959).

-- Allen Sherman's classical-music parodies, including his best-known work, Hello Muddah, Hello Faddah (to Ponchielli's "Dance of the Hours").
+- Allan Sherman's classical music parodies, including his best-known work, Hello Muddah, Hello Faddah (to Ponchielli's "Dance of the Hours").

 - The Megas is a band devoted to this; particularly the classic Mega Man 2 games.
 Their album "Get Equipped" covers all the songs from Mega Man 2, and they are working on some songs from number 3.
 Oh, and both the lyrics and music are actually very good.